 What would I do?

-If you asked me that question 5 years ago, I wouldn’t have had a good answer for you.
+If you asked me that question 12 years ago, I wouldn’t have a good answer for you.
 Sure, I knew that I didn’t want to be a computer engineer forever.
 However, I didn’t really know what I would do for the rest of my life if I quit my job at 35.

-The answer is a big YES.
+The answer is a big YES!
 I love being a SAHD (for the most part.)
-It’s great to spend a lot of time with RB40 Junior and we have a ton of fun together.
-Sure, we butt heads sometime, but that’s just natural.
-I’m sure he’ll grow out of it soon enough.
+It’s great to spend time with RB40Jr and we have a lot of fun together.
+Sure, we butt heads sometimes, but that’s natural.
+Everybody fights a bit when they spend a lot of time together.
 It’s a privilege to be able to raise our son so closely.
 Most dads never have the chance to do this.
 I really appreciate my good fortune.
 My son loves having a parent at home too.

 - Explore the alternatives.
-Ask yourself, what you would like to do in a non work world.
-Everyone has different passion and interest and we all have something to contribute.
+Ask yourself, what you would like to do if money isn’t the primary concern.
+Everyone has different passions and interests.
+Every one of us has something to contribute.
 Spend some time exploring what you can do with your interest.
-I like blogging, personal finance, traveling, photography, reading, and music.
+I like blogging, personal finance, cooking/eating, traveling, photography, reading, and music.
 I was able to convert blogging into a little side hustle and it grew from there.

 What about you?
 If you don’t have to work for money, what would you do?